kevinchan04/Data-Generation/README.md

 ### To genrate json file

-Open the file `generate_json.ipynb` in your jupyter-notebook.
+Open the file `CAD/generate_json-CAD60.ipynb` in your jupyter-notebook.
 Befoer running the code, you have to change the default location which stores your dataset in code
 **line 2**.
 ```
 data_dicts = r"./"